learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 ```
 As a <type of user>, I want <some goal>, so that <some reason>
 ```
 There are many other popular formats that are derivations of the one above.
-However, other non-standard formats can also be used, such as the W5 example below:
+However, other non-standard formats can also be used, such as this W5 example below:
 ```
 As <who> <when> <where>, I want <what> because <why>
 ```
 Each format has its own advantages and disadvantages.
-Teams will generally use the format that fits their goals best and delivers the most value.
+Teams will generally use the format that best fits their goals and delivers the most value.

 ### Acceptance Criteria

 Acceptance criteria refers to a set of requirements that must be accomplished for a user story to be completed and closed.
 The purpose of acceptance criteria is to fully scope user stories.
-This is important so that developers exactly what they need to output, and so that all stakeholders are satisfied.
+This is important so that developers know exactly what they need to output, and so that all stakeholders are satisfied.

-Like with the story itself, there are various ways to commonly organize acceptance criteria.
+Like with user stories, there are various ways to commonly organize acceptance criteria.
 The most common organizational strategy is the "Given/When/Then" method.
-This works similarly to the user story outlines, and can be utilized as follows:
+This works similarly to the examples in the section above:
 ```
 Given <some condition>, when <some action is carried out>, the <a set of observable outcomes should occur>
 ```